 History shows us clearly that all 8 points were implemented.
-Of course, there are some people who refute the “intent” of the memo and try to confuse the situation by saying that McCollum never actually met Roosevelt.
+Of course, some people refute the “intent” of the memo and try to confuse the situation by saying that McCollum never actually met Roosevelt.
 That has nothing to do with it.
-The question is not whether they met, the question is whether or not Roosevelt subscribed to it.
+The question is not whether they met.
+The question is whether or not Roosevelt subscribed to it.
 And the intent is irrelevant because the actions were still initiated.

-Even Secretary of War Henry L. Stimson, is on record favoring the policy of provoking a war so why would anyone refute that the general idea or goal was somehow different?
+Even Secretary of War Henry L. Stimson is on record favoring the policy of provoking a war, so why would anyone refute that the general idea or goal was somehow different?
 It is because too many are simply afraid to face the reality of such policies.
-They refuse to think that the government would purposefully hurt their own people.
-Never mind the repeated examples of them actually doing it.
+They refuse to think that the government would purposefully hurt its people.
+Never mind the repeated examples of them doing it.

-The thing you need to remember is that during that time, the policy of the United States (people) was to not go find monsters to destroy.
-The people of the United States simply did not support another war.
-The actions of the United States, IE: FDR, actually instigated and pretty much forced the hand of the Japanese.
-They attack, Americans die, the rest of America wants revenge, support for the war is achieved.
-So we were attacked by the Japanese, and we also went to war with Germans and Italians.
+The thing you need to remember is that during that time, the policy of the United States (people) was not to find monsters to destroy.
+The people of the United States did not support another war.
+The actions of the United States, I.E., FDR, instigated and pretty much forced the hand of the Japanese.
+They attack, Americans die, the rest of America wants revenge, and support for the war is achieved.
+So we were attacked by the Japanese and went to war with the Germans and Italians.
 Curious.

 Does this sound familiar?
-I remember a recent story about Americans being attacked by Saudis and Egyptians and Americans going to war with Iraqis and Afghans as a result.
+I remember a recent story about Americans being attacked by Saudis and Egyptians and Americans going to war with Iraqis and Afghans.
 But once again, I digress.

 Now, I do not want to get into an economic debate over the supposed “myth” of great wars being a remedy for failing economic policy.
-The point I am making is that great wars (size-wise), are always joined at the hip of economic upheaval.
-This could be a positive swing in economics (like the Railroad and the Civil War) or a negative swing such as what we saw during the Great Depression.
+I am pointing out that great wars (size-wise) are always joined at the hip of economic upheaval.
+This could be a positive swing in economics (like the Railroad and the Civil War) or a negative swing, such as what we saw during the Great Depression.

-Now, a book could be written on this topic and some thankfully have.
+Now, a book could be written on this topic, and some, thankfully, have.
 The point I am trying to convey is that FDR was TRYING to get into the war.
-A lot of thought went into this actually.
-In fact, according to Charles Beard (at one time one of America’s most influential historians) on February 11 1941, FDR proposed sacrificing 6 cruisers and 2 carriers at Manila to get into a war.
-Navy Chief Stark objected: “I have previously opposed this and you have concurred as to its unwisdom.
+A lot of thought went into this.
+In fact, according to Charles Beard (at one time one of America’s most influential historians), on February 11th, 1941, FDR proposed sacrificing six cruisers and two carriers at Manila to get into a war.
+Navy Chief Stark objected: “I have previously opposed this, and you have concurred as to its unwisdom.
 Particularly do I recall your remark in a previous conference when Mr. Hull suggested (more forces to Manila) and the question arose as to getting them out and your 100% reply, from my standpoint, was that you might not mind losing one or two cruisers, but that you did not want to take a chance on losing 5 or 6.”
 (President Roosevelt and the Coming of the War, 1941, p 424)

-And let us not forget the fact that the US Navy conducted “shoot on sight” convoy runs against the Germans in the North Atlantic while German U-boats had orders to refrain from initiating attacks on U.S. shipping.
-Was this an effort to provoke an “attack”?
+And let us not forget that the U.S. Navy conducted “shoot on sight” convoy runs against the Germans in the North Atlantic while German U-boats had orders to refrain from initiating attacks on U.S. shipping.
+Was this an effort to provoke an “attack“?